VanessaLiaw021/professional-README/sample/README.md

 - [Questions](#questions)

 ## Description
-Within the terminal, when a user enter all prompt, the program will generate a README.md file
+It generate a password based on your inputted choices in terminal

 ## Installation
 npm install inqurier

 ## Usage
-First clone respostory, then input npm install inqurier in terminal, then node index.js to start the application
+First in terminal, type npm install inqurier, then node index.js command in terminal to start program

 ## License
-This application is licenses under the ISC license
+This application is licenses under the IBM license

 ## Contributing
 None